Preventing cold stress on the jobsite

 Cold stress occurs when the internal body temperature reaches a point where the body is unable to warm itself.
 Serious cold-related illnesses and injuries can occur, including permanent tissue damage or death.

-So what types of illnesses are associated with cold stress?
+What types of illnesses are associated with cold stress?

 Immersion/Trench Foot is an injury to the foot caused by prolonged exposure to wet and cold conditions.
 It does not require freezing temperatures to cause damage.
 Symptoms include red skin, numbness or tingling, pain in legs or feet, swelling, and blisters.
 Treatment of immersion/trench foot requires medical attention.
 Remove your wet boots and socks, dry your feet (avoid working the skin), and keep weight off your feet until evaluated by a medical professional.